 The Humane Society reports that 62 percent of U.S. households own a pet.
 Are you one of those households?
 If so, I encourage you to allow your dog, cat, gerbil, horse or bird to be a part of your recovery journey.

-From the first day of treatment to maintaining sobriety every day, your pet can be a lifeline.
-Learn more about how pets can help in recovery, and see your best friend through new eyes.
+From the first day of alcohol addiction treatment to maintaining sobriety every day, your pet can be a lifeline.
+Learn more about how beneficial it is to have pets in recovery, and see your best friend through new eyes.
+Morningside Recovery offers pet therapy at its pet friendly drug rehab center in Los Angeles CA.

 Pets Balance You During Treatment

 I understand that you might feel anxious about starting recovery, and you may struggle to open up about your addiction.
 Let your pet’s presence comfort you and help you connect with others.
-A pet can give you peace of mind so that when those seemingly insurmountable obstacles emerge, it will be easier to tackle them on level ground.
+Pets in recovery can give you peace of mind so that when those seemingly insurmountable obstacles emerge, it will be easier to tackle them on level ground.
 Having a steady, judgment-free companion to love and take care of may do wonders for you.

 Pets Alleviate Negative Emotions